AlexOktay/ERPT-Switzerland/README.md

-# OKTAY 2021a replication code
+# Pass-through heterogeneity paper replication code
-Replication code for the paper **Alternative estimates of the exchange rate pass-through to consumer prices in Switzerland**.
+Replication code for the paper **Heterogeneity in the exchange rate pass-through to consumer prices: the Swiss franc appreciation of 2015**.
 The paper as well as my contact email address are available on my website (https://alex-oktay.com/).
 The files require both R and Stata.

 Repository content: